Glossary

 Login to the online ABLEnow account portal (sometimes called the consumer portal or online portal) to view your balance and transaction information, manage notifications and more.

-An Authorized Representative may open and manage an ABLEnow account if the Account Owner is under the age of 18, is unable to open the account, or chooses to open an account but not exercise signature authority.
-Learn who can serve as an Authorized Representative in the FAQs.
+An Authorized Individual may open and manage an ABLEnow account if the Account Owner is under the age of 18, is unable to open the account, or chooses to open an account but not exercise signature authority.
+Learn who can serve as an Authorized Individual in the FAQs.

 C